Chappaquiddick, MA ~ I’m writing today from this remote sandy outpost off Martha’s Vineyard, the most famous literary island in the US.

 Beyond the scandal and celebrities on Martha’s Vineyard is a powerful respect and dedication to art and literature.
 You can sense it around you – writers writing.
 Back in the lush green forests.
 Along the trails, dunes, and marshes.
 This is a special place – hard to get to, isolated and magical.
 The perfect spot to ruminate and enjoy the solitude, read a dozen books or best yet, find your muse and write one yourself.

 News update: A devastating fire on July 4th badly damaged the beloved Bunch of Grapes bookstore described in this post.
 The fire originated next door in a restaurant, Cafe Moxie, which burned to the ground.
-The townspeople, who had gathered for the traditional Independence Day street fair, watched in disbelief as firefighters battled the flames.
+The townspeople had gathered for the traditional Independence Day street fair, with the Stars and Stripes draped from colossal flagpoles up and down the streets and celebrations all around.
+But they ended up watching on in disbelief as firefighters battled the flames.
 Fortunately no one was injured in the blaze, and the bookstore’s owner has vowed to rebuild.